-The quantitative IT and information security risk metrics, which the Bank commits to limiting its appetite to, are the following:
+The quantitative IT and information security risk metrics, which the Bank is willing to commit to limiting its appetite to, are the following:

-- Significant cyber security incident; - Cyber security incidents affecting MeDirect third-party service providers; - Outstanding core access rights reviews; - Malware detection on infrastructure and DDOS attempt identification: - Overdue high-risk findings resulting from external security assessments; and - Overdue critical findings resulting from penetration testing exercises.
+- Significant cyber security incident; - Reportable Data Protection Incident; - Cyber security incidents impacting MeDirect third-party service providers; - Outstanding core access rights reviews; - Malware detection on infrastructure (where threat is not contained); - Distributed Denial-of-Service attack resulting in downtime of client facing banking services; - Overdue high-risk findings resulting from external security assessments; and - Overdue critical findings resulting from penetration testing exercises.

-There is a risk that the Bank experiences reduced availability or non-availability due to technological issues, which can emanate from issues relating to systems supporting core activities/processes of the business, which could fail or otherwise negatively impact business continuity and scalability required to support the growth and changing needs of the business, or issues resulting from cyber-attacks.
+There is a probability that the Bank experiences reduced availability or non-availability due to technological issues, which can emanate from issues relating to systems supporting core activities/processes of the business, which could fail or otherwise negatively impact business continuity and scalability required to support the growth and changing needs of the business, or issues resulting from cyber-attacks.